 Not all childhood symptoms of ADHD follow into adulthood.
 While attention deficits (inattention) may last, hyperactivity and impulsivity often decrease during adolescence.
 Adults categorized as such still struggle with inattention as a residual symptom.

-Additional Challenges in ADHD: Beyond the Core Symptoms
+ADHD.
+Beyond the Core Symptoms

 ADHD is frequently associated with other problems.
 Those with ADHD often exhibit hostile actions, creating conflicts in families, classrooms, and peer groups.
 Frequent conflicts and socially unacceptable behaviors might strain parent-child relationships.
 Rule-breaking, authority-defying, angry outbursts, and peer conflicts are among oppositional and aggressive acts.
 Some with ADHD may ignore social norms, lie, or steal.
 Legal matters might finally surface.
 These conflicts triggered by ADHD often end in social rejection.